jima80525/markplates/README.md

 * "10-$" : an unlimited range includes start line to the end of the file

+* "$" : the last line

+* "$-3" : negative indexing, the last line and the three lines that proceed it

 > **Note:** LINE NUMBERING STARTS AT 1!

 ## Features to Come